top of page

 Modalities used in MNB are:

 1. A healthful lifestyle.
-Correction of basic living habits is perhaps the most important recommendation.
+Correction of basic lifestyle habits is perhaps the most important recommendation.
 Most people need more sleep and rest, and better eating habits.
-Other aspects of lifestyle are to limit exercise, to avoid toxic exposures and excessive sex, and to work on one’s belief system and thinking habits.
+Other aspects of lifestyle are to avoid over -exercising, avoid toxic exposures and mold, and to work on one’s belief system, thinking habits, and primary relationships.

 2. Specific diet.
-Following a non-vegetarian alkaline cooked vegetable diet (with a small amount of raw) is probably the most challenging.
+Following a non-vegetarian alkaline cooked vegetable diet with high quality proteins is highly encouraged along with the elimination of ultraprocessed foods.
 It is a critical part of every MNB program.
-The diet is adjusted either for slow oxidation or fast oxidation or a mixture of the two, based on periodic laboratory results of the client’s hair shaft.
-Most clients realize that the closer they follow the diet, the faster their progress will be.
+The diet is adjusted either for Slow Oxidation or Fast Oxidation or a mixture of the two, based on periodic laboratory results of the client’s hair sample.
+Most clients find that the more closely they follow the diet, the faster their progress will be.
 Organic food preparation when eating at home is highly recommended.
 For additional specific food testing, I use Vibrant Laboratories for all peptide, allergy, and sensitivity food testing.
 Food testing is separate from your foundational MNB program and can be integrated into your daily protocol.
-It is highly valuable tool, but not essential for starting an MNB program.
+Food mapping using laboratory testing is a highly valuable tool, but not essential for starting an MNB program.

-4. Meditation such as the mental exercise.
-One mental training recommended for MNB clients by Dr. Lawrence Wilson, the doctor mentored by Dr. Eck and to whom the MNB program passed after Dr. Eck’s death, is the meditation exercise taught by Roy Masters.
-Mr. Masters is a Jew and a Christian whose work can be found on the web, on iTunes and elsewhere.
+4. Meditation.
+All forms of healing meditation are welcome.
+One mental training recommended for MNB clients is the meditation exercise taught by Roy Masters.
+Mr. Masters is a Jew and a Christian whose work can be found on the web, iTunes, YouTube and elsewhere.
 The meditation exercise focuses on sending energy straight down the body from head to feet in a powerful way.
 The exercise is safe, simple, grounding and non-denominational.
 More details are available directly from Mr. Master’s Foundation for Human Understanding in Oregon (1-800-877-3227 or www.fhu.com).
-Other forms of meditation are welcome as well.

-7. Daily spinal twist.
-This is a simple self-chiropractic twist, also often taught in therapeutic Pilates, that is helpful for most people.
-Directions can be found in the article The Spinal Twist -- or by working with a certified therapeutic Pilates teacher, physical therapist, or chiropractor.
+6. Daily spinal twist.
+This is a simple self-chiropractic twist, often taught in therapeutic Pilates and various yoga traditions, that is helpful for most people.
+It is one of many forms of safe therapeutic stretching techniques.
+Sometimes it’s best to work with a certified therapeutic Pilates teacher, physical therapist, or chiropractor to get started.
 (See vhPilates.com for more information on therapeutic Pilates.)

-8. Carrot juice OR wheat grass juice.
-While too much juice is not helpful, a little may be excellent for most people.
-Having either 10-12 oz. of fresh carrot juice or 1-2 oz. of wheat grass juice (culled early to avoid gluten contamination) can be added into the diet unless one feels too sensitive to drink it.
-A little raw vegetable such as daikon, radish, beet, cilantro, sauerkraut or parsley may also be added in.
+7. Carrot juice OR wheat grass juice.
+While too much juice is not helpful, a little fresh organic vegetable juice may be excellent.
+Having either 8-12 oz. of fresh carrot juice or 1-2 oz. of wheat grass juice (culled early to avoid gluten contamination) can be added into the diet unless one feels too sensitive to drink it.
+A little raw vegetable such as daikon, radish, beet, cilantro, sauerkraut, garlic, arugula or parsley may also be added in.